Nikhilrompalli09/C_Implementation-/README.md

-# C_Implementation-
+# Simple Chatting Application In C
-Implementing existing things in C
+This simple chatting application build in C using sockets